jebtrabado/Quantitative-Screener/Quantitative Screener/README.md

+#**NOTE: OUTDATE (2023): MORNINGSTAR CHANGED THE WEBSITE, PROGRAM NO LONGER WORKS.
-#**NOTE: THIS PROGRAM WAS MADE TO RUN FOR THE PSE STOCKS.
+THIS PROGRAM WAS MADE TO RUN FOR THE PSE STOCKS.
 THE URL CAN BE CHANGED FOR A DIFFERENT MARKET.**
 #**DISCLAIMER:  I am not a financial advisor.
 These are just for educational purposes only.
 Please consult your financial or tax professional before making an investment.
 I am not liable for any loss caused due to any usage of the information found in this post.**

   This is my first project after learning how to program for about 3 months so expect a slow program, and most likely a lot of unecessary codes.
 This program is based on the book of Tobias E. Carlisle "Quantitative Value".
 I recommend you to read the book to understand the usage of the output of this program.
 Note that values scraped may be incorrect.